yakovmanshin/YMFF/README.md

 # YMFF: Feature management made easy

 Every company I worked for needed a way to manage availability of features in the apps already shipped to users.
-Surprisingly enough, [feature flags](https://en.wikipedia.org/wiki/Feature_toggle) (a.k.a. feature toggles a.k.a. feature switches) tend to cause a lot of struggle.
+Surprisingly enough, [*feature flags*](https://en.wikipedia.org/wiki/Feature_toggle) (a.k.a. *feature toggles* a.k.a. *feature switches*) tend to cause a lot of struggle.

-I aspire to change that.
+**I aspire to change that.**

-YMFF is a nice little library that makes management of features with feature flags—and management of the feature flags themselves—a bliss, thanks to the power of Swift’s [property wrappers](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617).
+YMFF is a nice little library that makes managing features with feature flags—and managing feature flags themselves—a bliss, thanks mainly to the power of Swift’s [property wrappers](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID617).

-YMFF ships completely ready for use, right out of the box: you get everything you need to start in just a few minutes.
+YMFF ships completely ready for use, right out of the box: you get everything you need to get started in just a few minutes.
 But you can also replace nearly any component of the system with your own, customized implementation.
 The supplied implementation and the protocols are kept in two separate targets (YMFF and YMFFProtocols, respectively).

 ## Installation